openstack-archive/tripleo-docs/doc/source/introduction/architecture.rst

 To deploy the overcloud Tuskar needs gather all plan information it keeps and build a Heat templates which describe desired overcloud.

-This template is served to to Heat which will orchestrate the whole deployment and it will create a stack.
+This template is served to Heat which will orchestrate the whole deployment and it will create a stack.
 Stack is Heat's own term for the applications that it creates.
 The overcloud, in Heat terms, is a particularly complex instance of a stack.